 You may be asking yourself, ok, this “consent culture” thing sounds cool, but who is this person?

-I’m Kitty Stryker, a freelance writer, antifascist activist, and queer sex educator who has been working specifically in the realm of consent for 6+ years.
-I’ve got bylines at Buzzfeed, Vice, Wear Your Voice, Ravishly, the Frisky, the Guardian, and much more, as well as being published in a variety of books ranging in themes from fat activism to the inauguration protests to my experiences as a sex worker.
+I’m Kitty Stryker, a freelance writer, antifascist activist, and queer sex educator who has been working specifically in the realm of consent for 10+ years.
+I’ve got bylines at BITCH, Teen Vogue, Buzzfeed, Vice, Wear Your Voice, Ravishly, the Frisky, the Guardian, and much more, as well as being published in a variety of books ranging in themes from fat activism to the inauguration protests to my experiences as a sex worker.
 I’m also helping some activist Juggalos by serving as a street medic for Struggalo Circus.

 I lead an interesting life.

 I’ve spoken at universities across the US and UK about feminism, social justice, and consent.
 I’ve been a member of the kink, poly, and queer communities since I was 18, and have had a variety of roles from event organizer to workshop speaker.
 In my years as a sex educator, I delved deeply into the discourse about consent, abuse, and accountability.
+Now, I talk about leftist prepping, activist self care, and consent culture in the wider world.

 But the world is way behind.